harshasunny98/Sentence_Segmentation/README.md

 # Sentence_Segmentation
 Mroads Assignment 1
-This project Scrapes a webpage and extracts the data from the html code and the main data is made into segments and displayed.
+This project parses a HTML webpage and extracts the data from the html code and the main data is processed, made into segments and displayed.